-Instead, take a look on the online casino websites homepage (if you can access it), look for the section that displays what countries are disallowed, then select a country that is allowed for sign-ups and then hook on to your VPN and select the appropriate country location, if it is available.
+Instead, look on the online casino website’s homepage (if you can access it) and look for the section that displays what countries are disallowed.
+Select a country that is allowed for sign-ups and then hook on to your VPN and select the appropriate country location if it is available.

 Use something safe, like New Zealand, Canada, UK, etc., rather than exotic countries.